 Testimonials“My family has really enjoyed using the Shaw Mobi Vancity Community Pass.
 It has been super convenient for us to get to school, and really great for leisure purposes.
 With many Mobi bike stations, my family and I bike much more often than before.
 We love the Vancity Community Pass!” - Helen Su, Pathways youth

-“Having access to Mobi Bikes have been a fantastic benefit for the youth of the neighbourhood allowing them to get to and from school and extracurricular activities easily, cutting down the expenses for the household.
+“Having access to Mobi Bikes has been a fantastic benefit for the youth of the neighbourhood allowing them to get to and from school and extracurricular activities easily, cutting down the expenses for the household.
 In addition, the staff team have been able to use the bikes to get to and from youth meetings which is quicker than transit therefore allowing for more time with youth.” -Joan Kennedy, Youth Outreach Worker

 “The young people have had the opportunity to be more environmentally friendly, for transportation, or for their enjoyment.
-They have the option, to sleep in a few more minutes because it is quicker to cycle to school than to walk or take the bus.” -Brenda Lao, Academic Program Facilitator
+They have the option to sleep in a few more minutes because it is quicker to cycle to school than to walk or take the bus.” -Brenda Lao, Academic Program Facilitator

 “The Mobi bike passes also have a role in building community and a place to learn new skills.
 I’ve seen young people teach their peers how to ride bikes with the help of Mobi.
 With the easy accessibility of Mobi bikes, young people are now able to go on bike rides together, explore the city and also learn/teach how to ride bikes.” -Jenny Zheng, Youth Outreach Worker